-Many parents rave about books, audiobooks and DVDs – but don’t be afraid to get creative.
+Many parents rave about books, audiobooks, and educational apps – but don’t be afraid to get creative.

 Kids can stay busy for hours wrapping toys or creating sculptures out of aluminum foil.
-Pipe cleaners, Post-It notes and other basic craft supplies can hold their attention, too.
-Bringing a dry erase board (with washable markers, of course) reduces the need to bring sheets and sheets of paper and can be the center of lots of different activities.
+Pipe cleaners, Post-It notes, and other basic craft supplies can hold their attention, too.
+Bringing a dry-erase board (with washable markers, of course) reduces the need to bring a ream of paper and can be the center of lots of different activities.

-If you do go the DVD route or have tablets or video games, set limits on screen time, especially if this is the first long trip.
-Watching a screen in the car can cause headaches or tummy troubles for some kids.
+If you do go with tablets or video games, set limits on screen time–especially if this is the first long trip.
+Watching a screen in the car can cause headaches or nausea and cause crankiness when taken away.

-Games can involve the whole family and get your kids involved in watching the scenery around them – things like license plate bingo or using highway signs to play the alphabet game.
+Games can involve the whole family and also encourage your kids to watch the scenery around them – activities like license plate bingo or using highway signs to play the alphabet game.

 There are always classics like Twenty Questions or Name That Tune.
 Or, hand over the road atlas to the kids and let them quiz you on states and capitals.